gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 30 / (2 + 5 + 3) = 3
 {{< /hilight >}}

-The first two answers are different becuase the use of the brackets forces a different evaluation order in each case.
+The first two answers are different because the use of the brackets forces a different evaluation order in each case.

 ### How to Create and Run the Go Program